zelezoltan/algorithms-and-data-structures/README.md

 # Algorithms and data structures

-A library containig my inmplementations of algorithms and data structures in C++.
+A library containig my implementations of algorithms and data structures in C++.